Terry Emmert

-Terry W. Emmert is an American businessman, entrepreneur and sports franchise owner from Clackamas, Oregon, a suburb of Portland.
-He is the founder and owner of Emmert International, an engineering and transport service company, the International Basketball League's Portland Chinooks and the Portland Thunder professional Arena Football League team.
+Terry W. Emmert is an American businessman, entrepreneur and former sports franchise owner from Clackamas, Oregon, a suburb of Portland.
+He is the founder and owner of Emmert International, an engineering and transport service company, and the former owner of International Basketball League's Portland Chinooks and the Portland Thunder professional Arena Football League team.
 He has two children, Terry Michael Emmert, who is vice president of Emmert International, and Christine Vessey, the vice president of Multrec Corporation.

 Background

 He is a 1962 graduate of Central Catholic High School.

 Business ventures

 Emmert International

 Emmert's company, Emmert International, is an asset-based engineered transport, rigging, and structural relocation service company based out of Clackamas, Oregon.
 The company specializes in the most massive and heavy-hauling and rigging projects in the world moving everything from houses to airplane engines.

 Sports ownership

 An avid sports fan, Emmert began dabbling in the world of professional sports.
 In 2002, he and his close friend former Portland Trail Blazers legend Clyde Drexler worked on finalizing a deal to purchase the original Portland Fire of the WNBA after that franchise had three bad seasons under the ownership of then Blazers owner Paul Allen.
 Unfortunately, Drexler, Emmert and the WNBA could not come to a deal to finalize the sale of the franchise and it eventually folded.